 As MD pointed out after having watched this video, it’s apparent that Freddie wasn’t formally trained because he sings from his throat.
 Which is one of the reasons he developed vocal nodules as he aged.

 Not only was Mercury a phenomenal singing talent, he was no slouch as a songwriter.
 Most of the greatest Queen hits were penned by Freddie.
 Queen and Freddie pioneered the use of video to promote their music and were really the first to perform stadium rock.
 Freddie wrote two of the songs that are staples at athletic events throughout the world today: We Will Rock You and We Are The Champions.
-Here he is performing these songs before God only knows how many people Live Aid.
+Here he is performing these songs before God only knows how many people at Live Aid.

 In what could have been Mercury’s theme song about his own life of excess and flaming out early, here is the group performing another Freddie-written song, Don’t Stop Me Now.